When tensions undermine our mental and physical health, it is terrible for us.

-To generalize, people without adequate social support report a high level of stress.
+To generalize, people without adequate social support report a high-stress level.

-People who are poorly nourished, who sleep inadequately or who are physically ill also have a reduced ability to handle the pressures and stress of everyday life and may report higher levels of stress.
+People who are poorly nourished, who sleep inadequately, or who are physically ill also have a reduced ability to handle the pressures and stress of everyday life and may report higher stress levels.

 Common external causes of stress